llvm/llvm-www/proposals/LP0004-project-governance.md

 * Prioritize the long term health of the LLVM project and community.
 * Shape the community to be accessible, inclusive, and sustainable.
 * Maintain the relationship between the LLVM Community and the LLVM Foundation.
+* Assist _area teams_ in identifying and growing community leaders.
 * Facilitate seeking consensus among the LLVM Community and _area teams_.
+* Act as, or delegate to, an _area team_ for all issues that are not covered by an _area team_, or span across multiple project areas.
 * As a last resort, act as the final decision maker on debates.

 The _project council_ will elect from among themselves a secretary who will take notes of all meetings, a chair who facilitates meetings, and a liaison to the LLVM Foundation to manage the relationship between the _project council_ and the LLVM Foundation.